VR experience London

 Future & Emerging Technologies is one of five thematic areas that are written into the University of Portsmouth's Strategy 2025.
 The Themes support collaboration to extend knowledge and impact in interdisciplinary research, innovation and education.

 Interdisciplinarity is the new normal.
-The UK Government Industrial Strategy highlighted four interdisciplinary Grand Challenges – artificial intelligence and data, ageing society, clean growth, and the future of mobility – and the Future & Emerging Technologies Theme is contributing to all of them.
+For example, the UK Research and Innovation (UKRI) Challenge Fund addresses big societal challenges grouped around four core topics – artificial intelligence and data, ageing society, clean growth, and the future of mobility.
+The Future & Emerging Technologies Theme is contributing to all of them, and it has three priority areas:

 The goals of the Future & Emerging Technologies Theme are: